manoelhc/knife-atomic/README.md

 *IMPORTANT NOTE*: This plugin does not apply any changes (yet).
 You have to set it manually.
 For instance, you can do it by storing the JSON output and work with ```knife environment edit <environment_name>``` or ```knife environment from file <path_to_json_file>```

-## Why should we care about cookbooks version?
+## Why should we care about versions?

 There is a bunch of reasons to pin the cookbook versions.
 A really good one is to fix versions on prod to prevent deploying latest versions on prod, and thus avoiding